hetida/hetida-designer/docs/structuring_exceptions.md

 Therefore hetida designer provides the following ways to component code authors to raise their own exceptions explicitely enriched with information to pe propagated in a structured way into the execution json response.

 ## ComponentException Class

 Generally, a `ComponentException` class is available, which can be enriched with an optional error code and optional extra information besides the error message itself.

 The error code can be either an integer or a string.
-The extra information must be a dictionary.
+The extra information must be a JSON serializable dictionary.
 Both will then be accessible in the response.

 The following example shows how this exception can be used in component code: